jnlongnecker/theQudzoo/src/content/adviceArticles/cybernetics.md

 This goes without saying that if you use back equipment that _doesn't_ provide armor bonuses, you get even more benefit from this cybernetic as you can now use two of them and get even better bonuses.
 It also synergizes naturally with cybernetics like Gun Rack and the Cathedras which occupy the back slot because it gives you another back slot to use normal back equipment with.
 However, if you only use back equipment solely for the armor bonus, there are occasions where they don't give that benefit (especially early game back items).
 In these cases, you're not getting much benefit so use a different cybernetic but definitely hold on to this one.

-One particularly powerful use of this cybernetic is using two pairs of helping hands in order to obtain 6 limbs and using all Dual Wield skills.
+One particularly powerful use of this cybernetic is using two pairs of helping hands in order to obtain 6 limbs and using all Multiweapon Fighting skills.
 These robotic hands benefit from this skill tree, and you can quickly become a devastating flurry of weapons.

 ### Matter Recompositor